-- LEGAL REF.: 20 U.S.C. §1412(a)(9) (Transition from subchapter III to preschool programs). - 34 C.F.R. §300.124 (Transition of children from the Part C program to preschool programs). - 23 III.
+LEGAL REF.: 20 U.S.C. §1412(a)(9) (Transition from subchapter III to preschool programs).

+34 C.F.R. §300.124 (Transition of children from the Part C program to preschool programs).

+23 III.
 Admin.
 Code §226.260 (Child Reaching Age Three).

 Section 9.
-Serving Students Who Attend Nonpublic Schools
+Serving Students Who Attend Nonpublic Schools 142

-- A. Placements by the District in Nonpublic Special Education Programs/Facilities - The IEP Team shall conduct a meeting(s) and complete an IEP before placing a child in a nonpublic special education program or facility.
+A. Placements by the District in Nonpublic Special Education Programs/Facilities

+- The IEP Team shall conduct a meeting(s) and complete an IEP before placing a child in a nonpublic special education program or facility.
 Nonpublic special education facility includes residential facilities, within or outside the State of Illinois, which provide special education and related services to meet the needs of a child by using private schools or public schools, whether located on or off the site of the residential facility. - a.
 The District is responsible for arranging participation of a representative of the private school/facility in the IEP meeting. - b.
 The District remains responsible for the development and implementation of the child's IEP. - Except for emergency and student-specific placements made under subsection 4, below, the District will determine, for those children placed in a nonpublic special education program or facility, that the conditions contained in 23 III.
 Admin.
 Code §226.330(c) are satisfied. - 3.
 Before placing a child in an out-of-state residential facility, the District shall offer the option to place the child in an in-state residential facility, if any, that provides treatment or services comparable to those provided by the out-of-state residential facility.
-This offer shall occur at every annual review for children placed in an out-of-state residential facility. - 4.
-The District may place a student in a nonpublic special education facility providing educational services, but not approved by ISBE, provided that ISBE provides an emergency and student-specific approval for placement.
-In such cases the District will demonstrate to ISBE that the conditions contained in 23 III.
-Admin.
-Code §226.330(g) are satisfied. - B. Children With Disabilities Enrolled by Their Parents in Private Schools Where FAPE is at Issue - The District is not responsible for educational costs, including special education and related services, of children placed in nonpublic special education programs or facilities by their Parents if the District made FAPE available to the child and the Parent(s) elected to place the child in a nonpublic special education program or facility.
+This offer shall occur at every annual review for children placed in an out-of-state residential facility.
+143 - 4.
+Before a nonpublic special education facility terminates a student's placement in that facility, it must request an IEP meeting from the District.
+If the nonpublic special education facility terminates the student's placement following the IEP meeting, it must provide written notice to the Parent, District, and ISBE no later than 20 business days before the termination date, unless the health and safety of any student is endangered.
+The written notice must include detailed reasons for termination and any actions taken to address the reason for the termination.
+144